lennilobel/sql2022-workshop-hol/HOL/2. Temporal HOL/Temporal.md

    ```sql
    SELECT * FROM Employee FOR SYSTEM_TIME AS OF '2018-10-01' ORDER BY EmployeeId
    ```
-   Results in no data, signifying that the table was empty or the records had not yet been created.
+   This results in no data, signifying that the table was empty or the records had not yet been created.

 Each query uses `FOR SYSTEM_TIME AS OF` to perform a temporal query, which SQL Server executes by combining the current table with its history table.
 This mechanism allows for an integrated view of the data at specified historical points, effectively making the database a time machine.
 By specifying different dates, we can observe the evolution of data, including updates, deletions, and the initial state before any modifications.
 This capability is invaluable for applications requiring an audit trail, historical data analysis, or undoing unintended changes.